zavolokas/durable-presentation/PITCHME/assets/md/_PITCHME.md

 <img src="./assets/md/assets/minions/checkpoint-replay-done.png"  height="600" />

 Note:
-Realizing the fact that the state is always replayed in that way is very important to avoid some stupid performance issues.
+You should keep in mind that kind of behaviour because it really can lead to a poor performance.
+Simply because of serialization/deserialization.

-If you wonder how can it affect performance, let me convert this example with 6 chained Fold actions into (next slide)
+This example with 6 chained Fold actions can(next slide)

 ---
 <span class="menu-title" style="display: none">Folding code</span>